kennytilton/flutter-mx/README.md

 ```
 After a while you should see the legendary Flutter Counter app on the sim!

 Note that the build/run command does not return.
 Hit Control-C when done, or quit the Simulator app.
-But continue below for more.
+Then continue [below](#3-diagnostics).
 #### Running on the desktop
 In a terminal:
 ```bash